Bmjbrinkley/Documentation/ActiveDirectory_DC_VM_Environment.md

-# Homelab: Creating a DC with AD on VM
+# Homelab: Creating a DC with AD on VM (in progress)

 ## Requirements for Oracle VirtualBox
     https://www.virtualbox.org/wiki/End-user_documentation